mtford90/siesta/index.md

 console.log(carData.colour); // Red
 ```

-So not only do we have **two** distinct live objects representing the same remote resource, but one of those
+So not only do we now have **two** distinct live objects representing the same remote resource, but one of those
-objects is now out of sync - we have two sources of truth, and one of those sources is lying to us!
+objects is now out of sync - we have two sources of truth, and one of those sources is a blatantly lying to us.

 ###The Solution

 Siesta solves this issue through the use of object mapping.
 A **mapping**
-describes the remote object that we're modeling.
-A **collection** groups mappings.
-For example we could
+describes the remote object that we want to model.
+A **collection** groups together these mappings.
+For example
-have a collection for each web service with which we are interacting.
+we could have define a collection to represent each web service that we will interact with.

 ```javascript
 var collection = new Collection('MyCollection');